 - Airline, accommodation, travel agent receipts and petrol receipts must be supplied for all expenses claimed.

-- Applicants may apply up to two months after the championships/competition has taken place, acquittal documentation/receipts must be supplied with an application.
+- Applicants may apply up to two months after the championships/competition has taken place, and acquittal documentation/receipts must be supplied with an application.

 For any enquiries, please contact the EITAAP administrators on: